Tactile Letters: c, a, d

 - Click for more ABJCLM Four Season Ideas

-• Send Christmas Cards and have your child assist you with the cards by helping to sign her name and telling you her address.
+Have your child assist you with the cards by helping to sign her name and telling you her address.
 Demonstrate the proper way to address and stamp a card.

 • Fine Motor Skills: